StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudformation/architecture.md

 ## Visitor package

 The `visitor` is used to iterate over the EffectiveModel during the TransformationLifecycle.
-It contains the `CloudFormationVisitor`, `CheckModelNodeVisitor`, `CheckModelRelationshipVisitor`, `PrepareModelNodeVisitor`, `PrepareModelRelationshipVisitor` and `TransformModelNodeVisitor` classes.

 ### `CloudFormationVisitor`